 High watertables restrict the percolation of additional water from rainfall, irrigation or the effluent from septic tanks through the soil profile, whereas a fluctuating watertable is likely to cause leaching of the more mobile plant nutrients, or the concentration of iron compounds which immobilise nutrients such as phosphorus.
 Poor aeration in the zone of saturation will restrict root growth.
-Trafficability can be adversely affected and in the case of effluent disposal public health aspects may be of concern.
-High watertables may also restrict the depth of excavation for farm dams and quarries, even the shallow excavations for sand and gravel deposits.
+Trafficability can be adversely affected, and in the case of effluent disposal, public health aspects may be of concern.
+High watertables may also restrict the depth of excavation for farm dams and quarries, even shallow excavations for sand and gravel deposits.

-Watertables can be lowered by pumping or constructing artificial drains, however if the water is saline, disposal into the nearest stream may not be allowable.
+Watertables can be lowered by pumping or constructing artificial drains, however if the water is saline, disposal options are limited.